SanderRonde/home-automation/README.md

 The home detector constantly pings given IP addresses and checks if any response is given.
 When a response is not given for a certain amount of time, the device that the IP address belongs to is deemed off of the network and the associated configuration is triggered.
 Check `app/server/config_examples/home-hooks.ts` for an example.
 Through the use of interfaces from other modules, other modules can easily be triggered.

-#### Cast

-The cast module works by casting the audio file returned by google translate's text to speech engine to a cast-enabled device.

 #### Scripts

 Scripts work by simply executing the file at given path.
 Of course this could potentially be very unsafe so some safeguards exist when it comes to path alongside the regular authentication measures.